 Shipping and Trade Employability Initiatives and Results

-- Offering an optional non-credit bearing module (Employability Skills in the Commercial and Maritime Industry).
-This module provides practical guidance in the necessary written and oral communication skills required for successful careers post LLM degree.
-Students will be introduced to the world of job applications and will be taught what they might need to help them to grow and move forward in a career path, including how to recognise and make the most of experience, learning, and knowledge and how to promote themselves effectively, including ways of qualifying as a practicing lawyer.
+- An optional non-credit bearing module (Employability Skills in the Commercial and Maritime Industry), which provides practical guidance in written and oral communication skills.
+Students will be introduced to writing job applications, taught how to recognise and make the most of experience, learning, and knowledge and how to promote themselves effectively, including methods of qualifying as a practicing lawyer.

-- Specialised employability advice offered by our dedicated Employability Officers, who also run regular training courses throughout the year.
+- Specialised employability advice from our dedicated Employability Officers, who run regular training courses throughout the year.

-- A series of guest lectures delivered by distinguished visiting scholars and practitioners intended to offer our students insight into practice, as well as sharing their industry expertise and means to career success.
+- A series of guest lectures delivered by visiting scholars and practitioners offering students insights into practice, industry expertise and the path to career success.

-- The unique opportunity to get involved in mooting, which aims at developing our LLM students’ vital transferable skills by allowing them to apply, practically, the subjects they learn during the course.
+- The opportunity to get involved in mooting, which develops our students’ skills by allowing them to practically apply the subjects they learn during their course.

 - Close links with legal practice and various elements of the shipping and business sectors.
-Several of our lecturers (Mr Andrew Beale OBE, Dr George Leloudas and Professors Richard Williams, Andrew Tettenborn and Barış Soyer) either have worked in international law firms or have worked closely with them.
+Several of our lecturers have either worked in international law firms or have worked closely with them.
 Members of the postgraduate teaching team also regularly deliver professional development training seminars and lectures for a consortium of city law firms, BIMCO, BP and IATA.

-- CV & Cover Letter review sessions offered throughout the year and our Interviewing Skills clinic provide students with the necessary feedback and critical advice to ensure they apply to jobs with their best foot forward.
+- CV & Cover Letter review sessions offered throughout the year and our Interviewing Skills Clinic

-- Networking events and visits to leading enterprises within the City of London with a view to enhancing our students’ practical understanding of shipping and insurance markets.
+- Networking events and visits to leading enterprises within the City of London to enhance our students’ practical understanding of shipping and insurance markets.

 Want to learn more about our students’ successes?
 Visit the 'LLM Students' Destinations' section for more information.